What Makes Flax Seed so Healthy?

 Hair Care: The unique fatty acids in coconut oil have a small molecular structure and pass freely into the hair’s cell membrane, allowing for the oil to penetrate the hair’s shaft.
 Massaging oil into the scalp can offer relief from dandruff.
 Coconut oil can kill the fungus and dryness that causes dandruff.
 A teaspoon or two on damp hair left on as long as possible then rinsed out will leave your hair beautiful.

 Skin Care: The medium chain triglyceride acts as a protective barrier against environmental and free radical damage.
 It also screens up to 20% of ultraviolet sun exposure.
-Coconut oil is rich in antioxidants and is a natural anti-microbial and anti-bacterial agent.
+Coconut oil is a natural anti-microbial and anti-bacterial agent.
 Due to this you can use it as an anti aging moisturizer.
 It contains Vitamin E to help with skin abrasions, burns and other trauma.
 It is excellent in the treatment for eczema.

 Weight loss: Medium Chain fatty acids found in coconut oil can speed up metabolism faster than long chain fatty acids because they are easily digested and convert into energy.